Ernest Jones Jr. -- Bronx, N.Y.

-Friends and family may visit the residence of his mother, Dorothy Benjamin, 115 Hawthorne Trail, St. Matthews, SC 29135 or Simmons Funeral Home and Crematory of Orangeburg.
+Friends and family may call at the residence of his mother, Dorothy Benjamin, 115 Hawthorne Trail, St. Matthews, SC 29135 or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to COVID-19 precautions.